 2. Dissolve the rice flour or corn starch in 3 tbsp milk.
 Mix very well.
 Keep aside.
 I prefer rice flour for thickening in kulfi instead of corn starch as it gives a creamy texture.

 3. Grate the khoya or crumble it very well.
 There should be no large pieces or lumps.
 Powder the pistachios and almonds to a semi fine consistency in a dry grinder or in a mortar-pestle. keep both of them aside.

 4. After 18 or 20 mins, add sugar to the milk and stir well.
 Also keep on scraping the milk solids from the sides and keep them adding to the simmering milk.

 5. When the sugar has dissolved and after 3 to 4 mins, add the rice flour paste or corn starch paste.
 Keep on stirring while adding the rice flour paste, so that no lumps are formed.
 You have to keep on stirring for some minutes till the milk thickens.
 In case you see small lumps, then just break them with the spatula or spoon.

 6. After 4 to 5 mins, when the mixture has thickened, add the grated mawa/khoya, powdered almonds + pistachios and cardamom powder.

 7. Stir very well and just simmer for a minute or two on a low flame.
 Keep on stirring so that the khoya/evaporated milk is distributed evenly.

 8. Switch off the flame.
 Add the kewra water or rose water and crushed saffron.

-10. Cover with lids or aluminium foil and keep kulfi in the freezer till it sets.
+10. Cover with lids or aluminum foil and keep it in the freezer till it sets.